The Zone (YTV): History and current developments

 As a slight format change, the "You Rule!" campaign was replaced with a "Keep it Weird!" theme.
-When the New Year came, Jackson, McGuire, and Phil were found to not be "Y2K Compatible" and left The Zone on November 12th 1999, venturing into other opportunities.
+When the New Year came, Jackson, McGuire, and Phil were found to not be "Y2K Compatible" and left The Zone on November 12, 1999, venturing into other opportunities.

 The following week starting November 15, 1999, they were replaced with comedian Pat Kelly and Jennifer Racicot (previously PJ Katie on Treehouse, with no relation to the original PJ Jenn or PJ Jazzy Jan).
 Elvays was replaced with "the Hand in the Toilet".

 While Racicot and Kelly were hosts, they formed the band "Nuclear Donkey", which was featured at the end of the YTV's compilation album Big Fun Party Mix (with the exception of 7, 8, and 10).

-During February and March 2001, a plotline emerged involving electronic insects known as Yokomites that were under the control of a mysterious chicken-man named Fiendly Fowl.
+During February and March 2001, a plotline emerged involving electronic insects known as Yokomites that were under the control of a mysterious chicken-man named Friendly Fowl.
 They were created by Fowl to destroy the station, should his demand to be given the station was ignored.
 In the end, there was an animated comic where Kelly and Racicot went into the Yokomites' lair to defeat them.
 The hand in the toilet was "killed" when it saved them.

 With Racicot's departure, Kelly had a brief breakdown as a one-week plotline, where he demanded a new co-host or he would no longer host.
 He built a giant wooden crate in the studio parking lot and locked himself inside it as a protest until YTV hired a new co-host.
 At the end of the week Sugar Beard came along claiming to be Kelly's new co-host and she opened the crate with a crowbar to reveal a dishevelled Kelly who was in desperate need of a shower.
 The two co-hosted the block afterwards.
 However, Kelly himself soon also departed in early 2002, leaving Beard as the lone host.
 A plotline emerged where Beard would discover that one of the YTV's janitors was playing with the cameras during off-hours, clandestinely acting out as a host for The Zone.
 Employing detective skills to track down this janitor, Beard eventually discovered Carlos Bustamante and invited him to become her co-host in 2002, a position he held until 2018.